 What goes in my green-lidded bin?

-At a glance, items which must not go in green-lidded bins include:
+Items which must not go in green-lidded bins include:

 • Paper and cardboard (such as paper, magazines, newspapers, greetings cards without glitter/foil, cereal packets, household packaging, etc. These should go in your purple or purple-lidded bin only, or in the black bin if damp, soiled or shredded), never the green-lidded bin.